 One of the problems that game designers have faced in recent years is how to take the hours-long, intensive gaming experiences like Elder Scrolls: Skyrim or the multiplayer of Modern Warfare 3, and make them portable, without chaining a player to his device for long stretches.
 Attempts have been made, and successes found, but by and large, as games have become more involved and complicated, some experiences just can’t be made portable.
 A lot of portable blockbusters have proven to stay truer to the older designs of arcade games and retro titles, but why accept a substitute when you can have the real thing?
+If you love this handheld, you have to read our RetroDuo 3.0 NES/SNES game console review too.

 The Dingoo A320 Pocket Retro Game Emulator comes out of the box ready to play games from such classic systems as the Nintendo Entertainment System, Super Nintendo, Game Boy Advance, Sega Genesis, and classic arcade games from companies like Capcom, from Final Fight all the way to Marvel Vs. Capcom.
 With a directional pad, six face buttons and two shoulder buttons, the A320 is ready to go for all of the original control schemes, sacrificing nothing in terms of feel.
 Many of the emulators run perfectly, with perfect graphics and sound, and extra features like the ability to save your progress anywhere, so you can put down a game of The Legend of Zelda or Final Fantasy as easily as you might Galaga.